Mountainside (2023 film)

 Mountainside is a 2023 American independent comedy-drama film written and directed by Mikiech Nichols, starring Nichols, Nicole Merat, Monisa Brown, Alaina Morretti, and Allyson Norton.
 The film is set in Seattle and follows Felix, a 30-year-old film projectionist and floundering screenwriter who meets Stella, a chain-smoking cinephile whose friendship ends up inspiring him both creatively and romantically.
-It is loosely based on the director's real-life experiences.

 Plot

 Thirty year-old film projectionist and flailing screenwriter, Felix, struggles to connect with anyone outside of his sister and her girlfriend.
 To make things worse, an intense bout of writer's block doesn't seem to be going away anytime soon.
 After reluctantly joining a writing group and getting invited by someone to a party, Felix meets Stella, a down-to-earth, chain-smoking cinephile who he immediately clicks with.
 The two become fast friends, and over the next few months spend just about every waking moment with each other.
 But their seemingly perfect platonic friendship quickly becomes more complicated when Felix falls in love with Stella just as her new love-interest enters the picture.
 In an effort not to lose her as a friend, Felix tries to keep his feelings to himself and continue spending time with both Stella and her partner until he eventually feels the need to step back and accept a reality where he and Stella might never be together.
 In the end, Felix finds renewed creative inspiration, culminating in him writing and directing his first feature film.

-Never hesitating to take steps outside of reality through the use of movies within movies, found footage, and action sequences, Mountainside is also a love letter to film itself.